-We begin by analyzing the spectral properties of the transfer operator.
-If the process is reversible the leading eigenvalues and eigenvectors of the operator are real-valued and encode the dominant dynamical features of the process \cite{levin2017,schuette2023}.
+The spectral properties of a Markov chain provide essential information about the dynamical behavior of the underlying stochastic process.
+If the process is reversible, the leading eigenvalues and eigenvectors are real-valued and encode the dominant dynamical features of the process~\cite{levin2017,schuette2023}.
 Given the transition matrix $P^\tau$ at lag time $\tau$, its dominant left eigenvector gives the stationary distribution, while the rest of the spectrum reflects relaxation processes.
 For non-reversible processes, one has to analyze its singular values and the related singular vectors, respectively \cite{Fritzsche2007,schuette2023}, or the leading complex-valued eigenvalues and respective elements of the Schur decomposition \cite{DjurdjevacConradWeberSchuette2016}.
-Since the particle-based process is reversible and we re-enforce this reversibility by the approach outlined in the Sec.~\ref{sec:galerkin_msm}, we proceed with the analysis based on dominant eigenvalues and eigenvectors.
+Since the particle-based process is reversible and we re-enforce this reversibility by the approach outlined in \Cref{sec:galerkin_msm}, we proceed with the analysis based on dominant eigenvalues and eigenvectors.

 If the first $p$ nontrivial eigenvalues are close to one and separated by a spectral gap, the system exhibits $p$ metastable sets: groups of states that mix rapidly internally but exchange probability mass only rarely.
 The corresponding relaxation timescales are